0xPix3l/0xPix3l.github.io/_posts/Rooms/2024-11-01-MonitorsThree.md

   path: /assets/img/CTFs/MonitorsThree/MonitorsThree.jpg
 ---

-This was a medium box for me considiring the number of steps, but it was rewarding and I learned alot
+A medium box considiring the number of steps, however it was worthwhile and I learned alot

 ## Enumeration